Southwest Florida Office Florida Wildlife Federation

 Important Study Underway

 Once again, the Federation recently contracted Dr. Daniel Smith, noted Transportation Ecologist at the University of Central Florida, to undertake a two-year initiative to determine wildlife crossing needs and priorities for the state.
 Dr. Smith was the lead scientist on the Federation-funded 2005-2006 Eastern Collier Wildlife Movement Study as well as the Keri and Corkscrew Roads study whoch both identified wildlife crossing needs.
-The new initiative is the next step – finding the best designed crossing at the most reasonable price.
+The new initiative is the next step in finding the best designed crossing at the most reasonable price.
 This project will develop a model to identify wildlife crossing needs and priorities as well as produce a statewide inventory of existing wildlife crossing infrastructure.
 The project will also include productions of a wildlife crossing manual that can be a one-stop guidance tool for transportation planners, engineers and designers.

 The stability of the Southwest Florida Office team has resulted in the Federation becoming a credible and influential advocate in the Western Everglades.

 - In May 2018, Meredith Budd joined the Florida Wildlife Federation as the new Southwest Florida Field Representative.

 - Nancy Payton has worked in the Southwest Florida Office since 1994, the year the office opened.

 - Franklin Adams, a longtime Federation board member and Collier County resident, is the “founder” of the Southwest Florida Office

 - For fifteen years, the Federation has engaged well-known environment, land use, and growth management attorney Thomas W. Reese to assist the Southwest Florida Office.